fachammer/tuwea/README.md

 # tuwea

-*tuwea* stands for TU Wien exercise assistant and is a tool that assists tutors at TU Wien when conducting exercise groups
+*tuwea* stands for TU Wien exercise assistant and is a tool that assists tutors at TU Wien when teaching exercise groups

 ## features